vivami/SauronEye/README.md

 ### Notes
 SauronEye does not search `%WINDIR%` and `%APPDATA%`.
 Use the `-SystemDirs` flag to search the contents of `Program Files*`.
-SauronEye relies on multi-threading libraries only available from .NET 4.0, and so requires >= .NET 4.0 to run.
+SauronEye relies on functionality only available from .NET 4.7.2, and so requires >= .NET 4.7.2 to run.